microsoft/nni/docs/source/nas/index.rst

 .. note:: PyTorch is the **only supported framework on Retiarii**.
 Inquiries of NAS support on Tensorflow is in `this discussion <https://github.com/microsoft/nni/discussions/4605>`__.
 If you intend to run NAS with DL frameworks other than PyTorch and Tensorflow, please `open new issues <https://github.com/microsoft/nni/issues>`__ to let us know.

-.. note:: The implementation of NNI NAS framework is based on the research of `Retiarii: A Deep Learning Exploratory-Training Framework <https://www.usenix.org/system/files/osdi20-zhang_quanlu.pdf>`__.

 Basic Idea of NAS
 -----------------